geropl/github-mcp-go/memory-bank/activeContext.md

 1. **Implementing GitHub Actions tools**:
    - Following the requirements in PRD 001-action-tools
    - Implementing read-only tools for GitHub Actions workflows
+   - Started implementation with the list_workflows tool
+   - Created tests for the list_workflows tool
    - Tracking implementation progress in the PRD

 2. **Improving search operations**: